harness/developer-hub/docs/continuous-delivery/cd-infrastructure/provisioning-overview.md

 ## Using ad hoc and dynamic provisioning together

 Ad hoc and dynamic provisioning can be used together.

-For example, you can dynamically provision the target deployment Kubernetes namespace and deploy your services to it, and then use ad hoc provisioning steps to track resource utilization, etc.
+For example, you can:

+1. Dynamically provision the target deployment Kubernetes namespace in the stage **Environment**.
+2. Deploy your services to the provisioned namespace in the stage **Execution**.
+3. Use subsequent ad hoc provisioning steps in **Execution** to change the provisioned namespace, etc.

 Dynamic provisioning is configured in a CD Deploy stage's **Environment** settings and ad hoc provisioning is configured in its **Execution** settings.